5 Lucky Shamrock Facts for St. Patrick’s Day

 Oxalis acetosella.
 European wood sorrel, along with other oxalis species, is yet another possibility.
 This species is common in Europe and was sometimes used a last-resort food during bleak times.

-These days, just about any trifolium or oxalis species may be sold as “shamrock.”
+These days, just about any trifolium or oxalis species may be sold as a “shamrock.”

-Shamrocks are an important part of the “The Wearing of the Green.”
+Shamrocks Are Part of “The Wearing of the Green”

 O Paddy dear, and did you hear the news that’s going round?